Community College Counselors

 Transfer students should visit the ULRN office to apply.
 Information for students regarding the application procedure, as well as information about preparation to transfer is available on our ULRN Program Admission page.

-All new transfer students majoring in Urban Learning will be placed in a blended program option.
-This option requires students complete 180 units, including 102 units in the major.
-Students planning to transfer to Cal State LA as an Urban Learning Major should follow their community college GE or IGETC certification patterns and complete the CSULA American Institutions requirement.
+All new transfer students majoring in Urban Learning will be placed in an integrated program option.
+This option requires students complete 180 units, including 135 units in the major.
+Students planning to transfer to Cal State LA as an Urban Learning major should follow their community college GE or IGETC certification patterns and complete the Cal State LA American Institutions requirement.
 Counselors should use the CSU-GE Breadth or IGETC, and the CSU American Institutions course lists on the CSU ASSIST website for advisement on course selection and articulation.
 Students in the ULRN directed electives option are not required to complete the 112 unit common core course sequence for blended majors described under Major Prep.

 To assure students majoring in Urban Learning begin the program with the best preparation, counselors are encouraged to advise students to take courses equivalent to the following as part of their program: